sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 }
 ```

-The 10*10 confusion matrix for the Elastic Net Model can be seen as follows,
+The 10*10 confusion matrix for the elastic net Model can be seen as follows,

 ```r
 ###Confusion Matrix####